-I currently serve as an assistant strength and conditioning coach.
-I directly oversee women’s lacrosse and rowing.
-I also assist with women’s basketball.
-My main responsibility is implementing and interpreting wearable technology data for a variety of team sports.
+I direct, design and implement all strength and conditioning programming for the women's basketball program.
+I previously oversaw strength and conditioning for women’s lacrosse and rowing and assisted with women’s basketball.
+One of my responsibilities has been to implement and interpret wearable technology data for a variety of team sports.
 I love being part of a staff that is actively investing in the lives of our student-athletes.
 I also love being able to dive into the data we collect to greater understand the demands of the particular sports and to identify ways we can constantly improve how we’re serving our student-athletes.

 What are your career goals?